Last updated on January 3, 2021

 While I do not have an issue with cat-eye makeup, I found the motion of physically pulling one’s eye upward to be insensitive and immensely inappropriate.
 For one, many people do not realize that the gesture has a racially charged history.
 Consider, for instance, Henri Meyer’s French political cartoon, “China – The Cake of Kings,” a satirical depiction of imperialism in the 1890s (you have most likely seen the image in your history class).
 The cartoon portrays Chinese and Japanese world leaders with features mirroring the fox-eye trend and was used to make Chinese more barbaric looking in order to justify imperialism.

 Even worse, many Asians living in predominantly non-Asian or white neighborhoods have experienced bullying and mocking for the shape of their eyes.
+I remember the ways my classmates use to taunt me for my slim and narrow eye shape, and how self-conscious I would feel having to draw my eyes on self-portraits.
+I remember the day when the only other Asian on my sports team was humiliated by our coach for apparently having “eyes like slits” which “made it impossible for her to see the ball.”
 It is frustrating that a sea of primarily white women are given praise and compliments for recreating a facial feature that has historically been a source of insecurity, mockery, and judgment for Asians.
 Why is it that oftentimes another racial group’s appearance and culture are only deemed beautiful when the white population jumps on the bandwagon?
 Our eyes are not a trend, and exotifying other race’s culture or appearance is not only inappropriate but also hurtful.

 There is a fine line between cultural appropriation and cultural appreciation.
 It is important that when using aspects from another culture, you are constantly questioning your motives for doing so.
 If the answer is for personal gain or because it is trendy, then you are guilty of cultural appropriation.
 However, if you genuinely seek to understand and honor another culture, then make sure you are actively learning about the culture and doing so in a way that is not only respectful but also not perpetuating and exotifying pre-existing cultural stereotypes.
 Especially in this time of national racial reckoning, it is important that we are all more mindful of our actions and are actively working to promote inclusion and acceptance of all cultures, identities, and backgrounds.